llazzaro/chem-fingerprints/docs/using-api.rst

 The API includes:

  - low-level Tanimoto and popcount operations
- - Tanimo search algorithms based on threshold and/or k-nearest neighbors
+ - Tanimoto search algorithms based on threshold and/or k-nearest neighbors
  - a cross-toolkit interface for reading fingerprints from a structure file

 The following chapters give examples of how to use the API.